 DUI is a serious problem on the roadways in any city.
 Intoxicated driving carries the potential for catastrophic consequences affecting the lives of anyone involved.
-According to Florida State Statute 316.193, a person is driving under the influence when they are operating or in physical control of a vehicle, while also impaired by alcohol, controlled substances described in section 893, or chemical substances described under section 877.111.
+According to Florida State Statute 316.193, a person is driving under the influence when they are operating or in physical control of a vehicle, while also impaired by alcohol, controlled substances described in section Florida State Statutes Chapter 893, or chemical substances described under Chapter 877.111.
 Alcohol and adult beverages are commonly understood to cause impairment, as are illegal narcotics.
 Not as clearly understood is the fact that even legally prescribed medications can be controlled substances and cause impairment, as can certain legally obtained chemicals when ingested or otherwise absorbed by the human body.
 For alcohol, it is unlawful for an adult to operate a motor vehicle with a blood alcohol content of 0.08% grams per 100 milliliters of blood (or breath alcohol in grams per 210 liters of breath), regardless of other signs or symptoms.
 That number is reduced to 0.04% for a commercially licensed driver, and even further to 0.02% for an under-aged (not yet 21) year old driver.

 While some DUI arrests occur as a result of officers responding to crash scenes and discovering an impaired driver; many are the result of traffic stops for poor driving.
-During 2014, DUI arrests totaled 447; 365 from stops and another 82 from crashes.
-2015 saw 459, with 432 in 2016 and 371 in 2017; 136 from crashes, the highest of all years.
-These numbers have remained relatively steady year-to-year, with 2017 showing a continued reduction in the overall number of DUI arrests, but a measurable increase in the number of crash related DUI's.
+During 2019, DUI arrests totaled 624; 474 from stops and another 147 from crashes.
+2018 saw 423; with 327, and 96 from crashes.
+2017 resulted in 472 total; 336 plus 136 from crashes.
+These numbers have remained relatively steady year-to-year, with 2019 slightly higher in each category.

 A Driving Under the Influence arrest carries a range of penalties designed to influence driver behaviors and hopefully deter future incidents.
 There are different criminal charges associated with DUI, and a driver can be issued multiple charges for a single incident.
 If a driver has a history of DUI, penalties can increase for each prior conviction or offense.

 A first-time DUI offense can result in: